VincentWei/MiniGUI/README.md

 MiniGUI and its components are licensed under the GPL license.
 So any links about MiniGUI must follow GPL.
 If you cannot accept GPL, you need to be licensed from FMSoft.
-If you wonder that if you need the commercial license of MiniGUI, please refer to the LICENSE.POLICY file.
+If you wonder that if you need the commercial license of MiniGUI, please refer to the LICENSE-POLICY file.

 We provide you the commercial license of MiniGUI according to the number of the run-time binary copies of MiniGUI.
 If you are interested in